peterhinch/micropython-async/PRIMITIVES.md

         print('Task foo has ended.', arg1, arg2)
     except StopTask:  # Optional cleanup code here print('Task foo was cancelled')
-    finally:
-        await NamedTask.end(name)  # Tell the NamedTask class that task has ended
+    finally:  # Tell the NamedTask class that task has ended await NamedTask.end(name)  # Finishes "immediately"
 ```

 The `NamedTask` class is an awaitable class.